Naga0848/Dockerfiles/README.md

     Here we run the docker exec -it <container-name> bash  >>> env to see the env variables inside the container

+   ENTRYPOINT Instruction

+   Here in the Dockerfile we are using CMD instruction first ands we build the image using the regular docker build -t entrypoint:v1 . command

+   docker run entry:v1 >>> command to run the entrypoint container, which will continuously ping google.com as per the CMD instruction iside the Dockerfile

+   Next time, we are running the entrypoint container and asking it to ping facebook.com
+    docker run entry:v1 ping facebook.com   >>>> EMD is overriden by ENTRYPOINT

+   And finally we have to change our Dockerfile and rebuild the image and stat using CMD and ENTRYPOINT instructions together and run the entrypoint container

   The below image is for FROM instruction

   ![App Screenshot](images/from.png)